xsabrin/TransComp/README.md

 ## Acknowledgments

-This package was developed as part of an assessment for 2023 BCB410H:
+This package was developed as part of an assessment for the 2025
-Applied Bioinformatics course at the University of Toronto, Toronto, CANADA.
-CovidWasteWatch welcomes issues, enhancement requests, and other contributions.
+BCB410H: Applied Bioinformatics course at the University of Toronto, Toronto, CANADA.
+TransComp welcomes issues, enhancement requests, and other contributions.
 To submit an issue, use the GitHub issues.
 Many thanks to those who provided feedback to improve this package.